hanssun07/racket-task/User Documentation/2-DomainsUsers.md

 You have also already created two GitHub repositories to allow for the tasks to be shared, and copied down the clone link.
 However, they are both empty.

 ## Setting Up Domains and Users
 1. Elvarg needs to create two folders on her computer, each of which containing a copy of `empty-domain.dat`.
-However, the files can be renamed to whatever she wants.
-These are the domains!
+Name it `data.dat`.
+Elvarg would also initialize these as git repositories.
     > You could also just create the .dat file, if you want.
 Here's what's in there to start:
     >  ```
     >  ()